 Conversely, when you think of things like eating fast food, lounging around watching television or eating high-fat treats, focus on the negative aspects of such behavior.
 Think about fat thighs, clogged arteries and tight fitting clothes.
 Think about the uncomfortable feeling of being seen in a two piece swimsuit.
 When you are tempted to indulge in your favorite fattening food, imagine a fly crawling all over it or envision the treat soaking in vinegar- or worse!
 Use whatever mental imagery methods necessary to train your mind to avoid the pitfalls and to embrace the productive.

 Once you have learned to associate positive feelings/thoughts with healthful behavior, and negative feelings/thoughts with unhealthy behavior, you will be more inclined to follow through on the positive, healthful elements.
 It may be difficult at first, but it will get easier and more natural as time goes by.
 At first, you may catch yourself making old associations out of habit.
 Before long, however, you will automatically make positive associations that will encourage lifelong health and a New You!

 Back to LifeStyle Guide This information should not serve as a replacement for therapy.
 Please visit the Can Therapy Help Me page for more information if you think you may have an eating disorder, or should require individualized help.

-Back to LifeStyle Guide 530-518-1406 FCCS is a California LMFT Corporation owned and directed by Melinda Haynes, MA, LMFT.
-CA license number 102308.
+Back to LifeStyle Guide 530-518-1406 California LMFT license number 102308.
+Oklahoma LMFT license number 1153.
+North Carolina LMFT license pending.
+FCCS is a California LMFT Corporation owned and directed by Melinda Haynes, MA, LMFT.
 The persons depicted on this site are models.
 Photos do not represent or guarantee results.
-Serving Butte County, Chico, Paradise, Oroville, Berry Creek, Durham and Biggs.
+Contact for service areas.